apache/ignite-3/modules/table/tech-notes/rebalance.md

     OR

-    Write new partition configuration number to table config (effectively from 1 node)
+    Write new partitions configuration number to table config (effectively from 1 node)
 - Write new assignments intention to metastore (effectively from 1 node in cluster)
 - Start new raft nodes.
 Initiate/update change peer request to raft group (effectively from 1 node per partition)
 - Stop all redundant nodes.
 Change stable partition assignment to the new one and finish rebalance process.